John T. Hanson

 Mr. Hanson brings both public and private sector experience to the job.
 He was Chief Financial Officer and Vice-President of Finance for a large healthcare firm in Cherry Hill, New Jersey until he joined the administration of New Jersey Governor Christine Todd Whitman in 1998.
 He served as Senior Vice President for Strategic Initiatives with the Department of Commerce, and represented the Secretary of Commerce on the boards of numerous development authorities and task forces.
 In addition, he served on the New Jersey Sales and Use Tax Commission from 2000 to 2002.
 He returned to private industry in 2002 as Executive Vice President and General Manager of a large New Jersey-based recycling/manufacturing firm, where he remained until coming to the DRPA in 2004.

-Mr. Hanson currently serves as chairman of the board of trustees of Camden County College in Blackwood, New Jersey.
+Mr. Hanson currently serves as chairman of the board of trustees of Camden County College in Blackwood, New Jersey and as a director on the board of directors of the African American Museum in Philadelphia (AAMP) in Philadelphia.
 He served as the deputy mayor of the Borough of Audubon, New Jersey from 1997 to 2001.

 Mr. Hanson is a Certified Public Accountant (CPA) licensed in the State of New Jersey and a Chartered Global Management Accountant (CGMA).
 He graduated magna cum laude from Drexel University in 1990 with a BS in accounting.
 He earned an MBA from St. Joseph's University in May 2007, graduating with honors.
 Additionally, he has earned certificates from Cornell University in Executive Leadership (2008), Change Management (2009), and Leading Management Teams (2009).